rgs/githistorybrowser/README.md

 In a log window:

 - `_d` or a double click will jump to the diff where the cursor currently is

+### TODO

+Make the visual line selection sticky, but keep 1,$ ranges always until $, and make a new macro to reset to 1,$.

+Navigation in the log window should be easier.